 21. Financial Planning or Financial Advising: As with many of the things on this list, checking into the local requirements for starting a business involving money is definitely one of the first things you should do.
 But if you’re good with money and have an eye for the future, financial advising may be something to look into.

 22. Bookkeeping, taxes, or accounting: Some areas may require more accreditation and schooling than others, but if you’re good with numbers, the odds are that you can find a post as a bookkeeper for local businesses or online.
+To make it even more lucrative, get a bookkeeping logo and a website to list your specialties so your clients know what you have to offer, and at what cost.

 Image Source: DesignMantic Business Card

 23. Handyman: You know those skills that you have around the house that you never really think about?
-Tons of people don't have those skills.
+Tons of people don’t have those skills.
 Regardless of whether you call yourself a handyman, handywoman, or handyperson, the point is that you’re handy, and there are clients out there looking for you.
+Compile your service rate chart with a friendly looking handyman logo design, and you’re good to go.
+Announce your service on Facebook, groups or at the local stores.
+People are sure going to start calling you.

 Image Source: iStock.com/Ridofranz

 24. House Cleaning: Not everyone has the time, inclination, or skill to keep up on their housework.
-So if you’re someone who doesn't mind getting out the mop and getting to cleaning, this is a very easy business to break into.
-One of the great things about being a house cleaner is that if you’re good, you’ll get clients calling you.
+So if you’re someone who doesn’t mind getting out the mop and getting to cleaning, this is a very easy business to break into.
+One of the great things about being a house cleaner is that if you’re good, you'll get clients calling you.
 Word of mouth is very common with this industry.
+Next thing you know, you’ll be seeing flyers with your cleaning business logo circulating all over town.

 25. Jack-or-Jill of all Trades: You may be one of those multi-talented people who can handle anything that comes their way.
 If you’re good at figuring out solutions around the house, but you can also handle specific trades like small roofing projects, why not market that skill and make it work for you?